 - Indicate the official responsible.

-Please address comments, complaints or request further information by contacting the City’s ADA Coordinator, Greg Grant at AMackey@OjaiCity.org or 805-646-5581 ext.
-209
+Please address comments, complaints or request further information by contacting the City’s ADA Coordinator, Alma Quezada at 805-646-5581 ext.
+200

-ADA Complaint/Grievance Procedures and Instructions are available in the following formats.
+ADA Complaint/Grievance Procedures and Instructions are available as follows:

-Note: Ojai Avenue (State Route 150) and Maricopa Highway (State Route 33) are State of California, Caltrans, property – all Complaints/Grievances on these streets should be directed to Caltrans at http://www.dot.ca.gov/ada/
+For areas along Ojai Avenue (State Route 150) and Maricopa Highway (State Route 33) are the State of California, Caltrans, property – all Complaints/Grievances on these streets should be directed to Caltrans at http://www.dot.ca.gov/ada/

-• If the above format is inconvenient, City staff can complete the form over the phone with you (call 805-646-5581 x209 or email AMackey@OjaiCity.org).
+City staff is available to assist in completing the form over the phone with you by calling 805-646-5581 x 200 or email firstname.lastname@example.org.

 - Click here to access the SELF-EVALUATION AND TRANSITION PLAN FOR PUBLIC ACCESS AND TRANSPORTATION PORTION OF CITY OF OJAI COMPLIANCE WITH THE AMERICANS WITH DISABILITIES ACT (ADA) AND SECTION 504 OF THE REHABILITATION ACT OF 1973